 - Market to Book Ratio = Price of one share / Book value of one share.

-The market value ratios uses are varied and some of the most important uses are as follows –
+The usage of market value ratios is varied.
+And some of the most important uses are as follows –

 - It also helps in the analysis of the future prospect of the company.

-- This is required to analyze the different trends in the stock market.
+- This helps in analyzing the different trends in the stock market.

-- It can be used to find out the undervalued shares which have high potential to earn money in the future.
+- It is useful in finding out the undervalued shares which have a high potential to earn money in the future.

-Therefore, market value ratios are useful in every phase of investment in a publicly traded company’s shares.
-The different market value ratios provide different insight of the company and investors can decide about their investment and strategies using these ratios.
+Market value ratios are critical and useful for all sorts of stock investing.
+And be it secondary market investments, be it an investment in a company as a minor or major stakeholder, or be it for merger and acquisition decision, etc. The different market value ratios provide different insights into the company.
+And investors can decide about their investments and strategies using these ratios.